 This consolidated practice experience is designed to provide opportunities for participants to integrate learning from previous semesters, and to advance their professional nursing practice.
 Participants have opportunities to consolidate learning and advance their decision making for nursing practice skills in a variety of settings.
 Graded S/U. Note: Students are not eligible for an aegrotat or deferred standing in this course.
 See Policy E2007 Course Credit: Special Consideration.

-Prerequisite(s): A minimum "C+" grade in the following: NURS 3216, NURS 3225, NURS 3235; and a "S" grade in NURS 3246.
+Prerequisite(s): A minimum grade "C+" grade in the following: NURS 3216, 3225, 3235; and an "S" grade in NURS 3246.